espressif/usb-pids/README.md

+# Espressif USB customer-allocated PID repository

-# What is this?
+## What is this?

 This is a repository for customer-allocated PIDs under the Espressif VID (0x303A).
-As getting your own USB VID can be expensive for a company only making small runs of products, for customers using Espressif chips with USB functionality, we offer the option of using a PID allocating under the Espressif VID.
+As getting your own USB Vendor ID (VID) can be expensive for an individual or a company only making small runs of products, for customers using Espressif chips with USB functionality, we offer the option of using a PID allocated under the Espressif VID.

-# When do I need this?
+## When do I need this?

 You would need a custom PID if you use a custom USB class on your ESP32 which needs a non-standard driver on the host.
 If you use e.g. TinyUSB with the standard drivers it comes with, you would not need a custom PID as TinyUSB by default already uses a pre-allocated PID specific to the classes selected.

-# How do I get a PID in this range?
+## How do I get a PID in this range?

 To get a PID, you can fork this repository, edit the allocated-pids.txt file and commit the changes.
 Please make sure to use the next available PID in the range allocated, for easy managing purposes we'd